ooni/ooni.org/content/post/berlin-hackathon-2016.md

 Join us to learn how to dig into OONI’s data and find evidence that you might need for your next story!

 Hope to see you all soon!

+---
+Thanks to the [Ford Foundation](https://www.fordfound.org/) for supporting the OONI team's travel costs.